mistergaramuchi/BIGTHREE/data/documentation/plan.md

 - 2025-10-17 14:45Z — Initialized Codex action log and reviewed existing battleplan to sync context.
 - 2025-10-17 14:45Z — Checked repository/global Git user identity; no name/email configured.
 - 2025-10-17 14:48Z — Staged all project files and created `Initial commit` on `main` for the new repository baseline.
+- 2025-10-17 14:54Z — Refined Sessions screen with expandable templates and inline “Create New Session” entry.
+- 2025-10-17 14:55Z — Updated widget navigation test for the new expandable layout and re-ran `flutter test`.
+- 2025-10-17 15:12Z — Upgraded session creation dialog (supports optional exercise selection), added empty-state messaging, and embedded the creator card beneath the list.
+- 2025-10-17 15:12Z — Expanded widget coverage for the session creation flow and resolved controller disposal timing to keep tests stable.

 ---